 The Port of Barcelona is a leading European port in terms of vehicle traffic and specialises in handling high added value goods.
+With some of the world’s most modern and automated container terminals, it is among the best ports in Europe in terms of port infrastructure quality.
 More than 100 regular shipping lines connect Barcelona with 200 ports around the world.
-With some of the world’s most modern and automated container terminals, the Port of Barcelona holds the largest offer of logistics and transport services in Spain and Southern Europe and moves 46m metric tons a year.
+The Port of Barcelona also holds the largest offer of logistics and transport services in Spain and Southern Europe and moves 48.6m metric tons a year.

 More than 2.4 million passengers make the Port of Barcelona the Mediterranean's number one cruise liner destination and the fourth in the world.

 Tarragona is the largest port in Southern Europe for chemical products, accounting for 60% of total cargo traffic.
 It has an advanced internal rail connection meaning that it connects seamlessly with both national and international railway networks, while it also has its own access to the national highway system.

 Connecting passengers and cargo worldwide

 Barcelona's airport ranks 7th in Europe (2016).
 It handles 44 million passengers (in 2016 experienced +11.2% annual growth), 29.1 of them, international.
 With 100 airlines and flights to 200 international destinations to 57 countries, it was ranked Best Southern Europe Airportin 2016.
 In 2016, it handled 132,754 tonnes of cargo (+13.3% annual growth).